cloud-native-toolkit/operator-masauto/README.md

 Present state recommending taking defaults for mas instance name: `inst1` otherwise will need to change the role binding, this will be changed when we move to full OLM / custom catalog install.

-Current list of MAS components supported with this operator install:
+Current list of MAS components supported with this operator install as well as recommended order if installing the stack:
 - Core
 - Manage
 - IoT
 - Monitor
 - AppConnect
 - CP4D (foundation and services: wsl, wml, spark, aiopenscale, wd)
+- Predict
 - Health Predict & Utilities
-- Predict

 ### TO RUN